LOT Network: Reception

+LOT has steadily grown its international membership, citing members from 56 countries as of October 2024.
+In 2022, Chinese AI company Baidu announced that it joined LOT Network to preserve its resources for innovation.
+“Since its founding, Baidu has held innovation and technology at its core, and PAE litigation has the potential to steer us from that focus,” said Cui Lingling, Head of Baidu’s Patent Department.
+“Joining LOT Network allows us to devote more resources to building products and services for our customers – like our suite of AI products, intelligent driving technologies, search engine platform, and more – and our users can have the best experience possible without any disruption of service.
+We are confident that an ounce of protection is worth millions in potential patent litigation brought on by PAEs.”
+Likewise, European bank Barclays announced their LOT membership with CTO and Managing Director Lee Braine saying: “...we are pleased to contribute to and extend the growing global community working together to reduce the PAE threat ."
+As international participation increased, in 2024, one year after the launch of the Unified Patent Court, Dr. Klaus Grabinski, President of the Court of Appeal and Chairperson of the Presidium of the Unified Patent Court, provided an update on the first year of the court at LOT Network's annual membership meeting, LOT Network BRIDGE.

+In 2023, TechCrunch featured a two-part series on the anatomy of patent litigation, highlighting the aftermath of OpenText’s $6 billion acquisition of Micro Focus, wherein OpenText picked up thousands of granted and pending patents through the acquisition and Micro Focus is now giving up its membership in LOT Network.
+Reporter Paul Sawers wrote: "OpenText is no stranger to patent assertion, and it has already been accused of behaving like a patent troll in the wake of its 2019 acquisition of data security firm Carbonite — a deal that has led to ongoing patent litigation proceedings against CrowdStrike, Kaspersky, Sophos and Trend Micro."

 While LOT helps prevent patent trolling, it does not address low patent quality or hinder companies that attack competitors to stall progress and gain a competitive advantage.
 Daniel Nazer, a staff attorney at the Electronic Frontier Foundation praised LOT but added a note of caution: “It’s a targeted program that’s good for limiting the supply of patents to the very worst actors who use litigation to shake down people for settlements, but it doesn’t stop problems with patent quality and with operating companies attacking each other.”
 The Electronic Frontier Foundation alleges that, ultimately, the patent system must be reformed to ensure that the U.S. Patent Office only grants patents for genuine inventions.

 Intellectual Ventures, a well known PAE, alleges that by buying patents they create a market for invention, thereby helping to revitalize inefficient companies and make innovation profitable.
 Others, including Ira Blumberg – a former Rambus (a well-known PAE) employee – have countered that any value created by patent trolls is outweighed by settlement costs.